Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Introduction

 The paper is structured as follows.
 We start in section \ref{sect:MAGs_review} with a general review of MAGs and some results relevant from a field-theoretic perspective, e.g., the aforementioned spin-parity decomposition of the torsion tensor.
+In this section, we also derive the bounds on the Lagrangian parameters necessary to ensure the absence of ghost modes and the validity of our assumption to exclude the metric field from loops.
+This analysis also shows the compatibility between these two requirements.
 In section \ref{sect:Lagrangian}, we introduce the Lagrangian, which is made out of the kinetic terms for the torsion, as well as the three couplings to the scalar curvature.
 The technical tools necessary to integrate out the torsion fluctuations are provided in sections \ref{sect:Schwinger_DeWitt_technique} and \ref{sect:spectrum-of-diff-constrained}.
 The first one is a brief but self-contained introduction to the Schwinger-DeWitt technique and its generalization, which we shall heavily employ in the rest of the paper.
 In the second one, we show how to properly take into account the presence of zero-modes, a complication that arises when dealing with differentially constrained fields on compact manifolds.
 In this respect, we give a simple classification based on their origin being dynamical, i.e., linked to the choice of the action, or kinematical, i.e., rooted in the spin-parity decomposition.
-After having presented the required techniques, in Sect.\ \ref{sect:1-loop-body} we outline the functional integration of torsion fluctuations.
-We choose to present in full detail only the computations for the $1^+$ sector, which are the most complicated ones, and to present the final result at the end of the section.
+After having presented the required techniques, in section\ \ref{sect:1-loop-body} we outline the functional integration of torsion fluctuations.
+We choose to present in full detail only the computations for the $1^+$ sector, which are the most complicated ones.
+Then, we provide the second Seeley-DeWitt coefficient that results from our general calculation, and we employ it to study the renormalization of the Starobinsky Lagrangian, including the cosmological constant.
 The appendices contain most of the computations, which would have overburdened the flow of the paper.
 In particular, in App.\ \ref{sect:appendix-kin-terms} we outline how to rewrite the action in a handy way, in App.\ \ref{sect:appendix-hessians} we give the complete expressions of all the non-trivial components of the Hessian, while in App.\ \ref{sect:appendix-1loop} we collect all the partial results for the functional integration in each spin-parity sector.
 Finally, we conclude the paper analyzing our results and proposing some future prospects in section \ref{sect:conclusions}.